-Eric Wainaina’s music to date has been a blend of Kenyan Benga characterized by Soukouss-inspired guitar lines, pop harmony and traditional instruments.
-After garnering close to every award the local and regional industry had to offer this artist is setting his sights on the global market having had recent successes with a funk-inspired remix of the song Selina.
+Eric Wainaina’s music to date has been a blend of Kenyan Benga characterized by Soukouss-inspired guitar lines, pop harmony, and traditional instruments.
+After garnering close to every award the local and regional industry had to offer this artist is setting his sights on the global market has had recent successes with a funk-inspired remix of the song Selina.

 His earliest songs, Daima and Nchi Ya Kitu Kidogo became anthems sung across the country – both of them powerful indictments of the authoritarian and ethnically divisive governments that have governed Kenya since independence.